what-makes-a-hit/spotifyAPI/README.md

 It is surprisingly close to 120 bpm which equates to most peoples ability to jump up and down ( dance )

 In conclusion based on the data we decided that Danceability, energy, loudness, liveness and Acousticnness are the most important factor in a hit song.
 The result was limited by the fact that we couldn't find a proper random sample.
 We also expected that the distribution of data across all groups and the entire spotify data are not normally distributed.
+The data not being normal would have influenced the value of the t test performed.
 In the future we hope that it may be possible to create a random sample of the data.

 To view all the images/plot created in this survey click here: https://github.com/what-makes-a-hit/spotifyAPI/tree/master/images